mijnap1/mijnap1/README.md

 ---

-## 🌟 Featured Projects
+## ♥️ my favorite projects!

-- 🕒 **[Notion Timer](#)** → A task-tracking app built in JavaScript with Node.js and Vercel, designed to connect with the Notion API.
-It lets you tag tasks with emojis, log your progress, and keep time with a built-in stopwatch.
+- 🕒 **[Notion Timer](https://github.com/mijnap1/notion-timer)** — A simple timer app built with JavaScript, Node.js, and Vercel.
+It connects with the Notion API so you can tag your tasks with emojis, keep track of your progress, and time your work without ever leaving your workflow.

-- 🎨 **[Portfolio Website](https://jamieryus.com/)** → My personal website, built with HTML, CSS, and JavaScript, where I showcase my projects, skills, and experience as a developer.
-It’s designed to be a central place where people can learn about me, explore my work, and connect with me.
+- 🎨 **[Portfolio Website](https://jamieryus.com/)** — My personal site where I share who I am and what I build.
+It’s made with HTML, CSS, and JavaScript, and designed to be a clean, minimal space to explore my projects, skills, and interests.

-- 🎵 **[Music Visualizer](#)** → A fun project written in JavaScript using the Web Audio API that turns audio into visuals in real time, making music both something you can hear and something you can see.
-- 🤖 **[LFTimes](#)** → LFTimes is our school’s online newspaper at the Lycée Français de Toronto.
-It’s a space to celebrate student achievements, share articles, and keep everyone connected to what’s happening in our community.
+- 🎓 **[MySemester](https://github.com/mijnap1/mysemester)** — A web app for students to keep their semester organized.
+It lets you track grades, plan courses, and see your progress all in one place — everything you need to stay on top of university life.

 ---